TrailLink Frequently Asked Questions

 First, check your junk mail folder; it's possible that the email was delivered there.
 If you still don't see the message, you can change your password in your TrailLink profile if you remember your old password (see the instructions to do so below).
 If you don't remember your password and haven't received the reset password email, contact TrailLinkSupport@railstotrails.org for assistance.

 To reset your password in your TrailLink profile: First, log in to the website with your username and current password.
-Once logged in, you should see "Hello" appear at the top of the TrailLink website along with your username.
-Click on your username to enter your profile, then click the green "Edit Profile" link.
+Once logged in, click on "Settings" at the top of the TrailLink homepage.
 In the next screen, enter your current password and the new desired password where indicated.
 Note that TrailLink passwords are case sensitive and must be a minimum of 8 characters.
 When finished, click the green "Save profile" button at the bottom of the screen.

 How do I change my TrailLink username?